detekt/detekt/docs/pages/documentation/complexity.md

 * `threshold` (default: `10`)

-   the number of definitions in an interface that will trigger the rule
+   the amount of definitions in an interface to trigger the rule

 * `includeStaticDeclarations` (default: `false`)